-Plague Inc has been rushing to play Plague Inc while the Corona virus epidemic is spreading, causing Plague Inc’s disease simulator game to reach a record number of players.
+Plague Inc has been rushing to play Plague Inc while the Coronavirus epidemic is spreading, causing Plague Inc’s disease simulator game to reach a record number of players.

-This pandemic affected the entire World of Warcraft when Blizzard himself did not understand what was happening, players panicked and began to run away from the big cities, to empty places. to evade the disease.
-It creates a situation just like the real world when a pandemic occurs, some players voluntarily heal their teammates, low level characters who do not help, then signposts for everyone. and of course some assholes are excitedly spreading the disease to others.
+This pandemic affected the entire World of Warcraft when Blizzard himself did not understand what was happening, players panicked and began to run away from the big cities to empty places.
+To evade the disease.
+It creates a situation just like the real world when a pandemic occurs.
+Some players voluntarily heal their teammates, low-level characters who do not help, then signposts for everyone. and of course, some assholes are excitedly spreading the disease to others.

-Blood poison in World of Warcraft is one of the most famous events in the game village, its influence has left a legacy for many events as well as online games to follow.
-Hopefully our world will never have to witness such a pandemic, the gamers themselves who have experienced this event in World of Warcraft know how terrible it is.
+Blood poison in World of Warcraft is one of the most famous events in the game village.
+Its influence has left a legacy for many events as well as online games to follow.
+Hopefully, our world will never have to witness such a pandemic, the gamers themselves who have experienced this event in World of Warcraft know how terrible it is.